 More than sixty-five years ago my uncle came to Puerto Rico and fell in love with a property in the El Yunque Rainforest where he lived for years until it was sold outside the family.
 After hurricane Hugo in 1989 and hurricane Georges in 1998 all that was left of the property were the bare foundations, and it was abandoned for years.
 We rediscovered the property in 2003 and saw that it had more potential than being just an estate home.
 We worked from the ground up, using our woodwork and hospitality skills, along with the help of volunteers, to create the thriving B&B we now own today.

 These days we are aiming to make our place more sustainable.
+This year we installed a 16kw solar energy system with Tesla power walls.
 We built a large fish pond with a filtration tank that grows watercress.
 Our buildings are constructed from recycled materials, our energy use is as minimal as possible and we collect some of our own water (fairly easy in the rainforest).
 If you are interested in sustainable living and have any ideas for our B&B please let us know!